Looking for a way to save money on water and also have enough water for your plants or garden? How about a rain barrel.

 One garden item I have been using for several years now is a rain barrel.
-Living in Florida means hot and you pay dearly for your water usage.
+Living in Florida means its hot and you pay dearly for your water usage.
 I have a lot of potted plants around the house and having the rain barrel has saved me some money for sure.
 And during the rainy season, my barrel is always full.
 It only takes a small amount of rain to fill this barrel up.

 So, we decided to move it to another area of the house and purchase a rain barrel diverter.
-Oh my what a difference it made on how easy it is to keep rain from eroding the ground.
-I have the short hose connected to the on off valve so my watering bucket spout can collect water easily.
+Oh my, what a difference it made on how easy it is to keep rain from eroding the ground.
+I have the short hose connected to the on-off valve so my watering bucket spout can collect water easily.
 The barrel is now closer to the majority of my pots.

 It was really easy to add to our rain barrel and the gutter.
 When the barrel is full, the water goes back into the diverter to head out the rain gutter and onto the grass.
 No more erosion.
 You can open the clear plastic area and pull out any leaves or debris that may collect there.
-The video below shows how easy it is to install and why its great to have a rain barrel.
+The video below shows how easy it is to install and why it’s great to have a rain barrel.

 He provides rain for the earth; he sends water on the countryside – Job 5:10

-Get your hand dirty,
+Get your hands dirty,

 * * * *